 Similarly, C2 and C5 met study objectives, but did not fully incorporate the habitats that ranked high as technically significant.
-C2 and C5 both included one meander scarp, but C3 did not include moist soil habitat important for Alligator Gar spawning.
+C2 and C5 both included one meander scarp, but C3 did not include moist soil habitat important for alligator gar spawning.

-The alternatives in the final array which fully addressed the technically significant habitat were C3 and C4.
+The alternatives in the final array, which fully addressed the technically significant habitat, were C3 and C4.

 Alternative C6 did not fully address the opportunities and did not address any of the habitats identified under objective 3.
-Alternatives C2, C5, and 6 performed similarly in EQ, RED, and OSE being neither in the low or high range as compared to other alternatives.
+Alternatives C2, C5, and C6 performed similarly in EQ, RED, and OSE, being neither in the low nor high range, as compared to other alternatives.

 Best Buy Plan Alternative C4 best met study objectives and produced the most restoration benefits.
 As shown in Table 4-1, it also scored best for most categories except those related to costs.
 The difference in AAHUs between C3 and C4 is 49 AAHUs and the additional AAHUs and EQ benefits would be obtained by through the restoration of borrow areas in C4, which were determined not to be a technically significant habitat.
-The AAHUs between all of the final array ranged from 2,113 to 4,722.
+The AAHUs between all of the final array ranged from 2,2,205 to 4,722.
 While Alternative C4 would achieve study objectives and contribute to the RED account to a greater extent than Alternative C3, it was determined that the additional cost was not worth the additional habitat benefits achieved.

-With the elimination of C4 as the TSP alternative C3 was the next best plan in meeting project objectives and the other evaluation criteria.
+With the elimination of C4 as the TSP, Alternative C3 was the next best plan in meeting project objectives and the other evaluation criteria.
 In fact, C3 scored the same as C4 in most categories (See Table 4-1).

-The NER Plan, Alternative C3, was selected as the TSP as this plan provides positive ecosystem and social benefits that support the USACE's restoration mission and consistent with the study purpose.
+The NER Plan, Alternative C3, was selected as the TSP and then RP as this plan provides positive ecosystem and social benefits that support the USACE's restoration mission and consistent with the study purpose.
 This plan also reasonably maximizes the benefits across all benefit categories and net benefits.

-Section 5 The Tentatively Selected Plan
+Section 5 The Recommended Plan

-The identified TSP (Alternative C3) is the NER Plan that provides positive ecosystem and social benefits that support the USACE's restoration mission.
-The TSP is an effective, efficient, complete, and acceptable Ecosystem Restoration plan.
+The RP (Alternative C3) is a comprehensive NER Plan that provides positive ecosystem and social benefits that support the USACE's restoration mission by addressing significant and important habitats in Arkansas and Tennessee.
+The RP is an effective, efficient, complete, and acceptable ecosystem restoration plan.
 The plan cost-effectively meets the study planning objectives for ecosystem restoration of nationally and technically significant resources.
-This Section describes Alternative C3 and its implementation.
+The RP includes 40 measures (38 restoration and two recreation) that would improve connectivity, enhance the aquatic channel, restore, and enhance natural vegetation, improve water management, and provide recreational opportunities.
+This section describes Alternative C3 and its implementation.